 A History in Five Pages

-Vauxhall Park was opened in 1890, thanks mainly to the efforts of Octavia Hill (left), who went on to co-found the National Trust.
+... was opened on 7 July1890, thanks in part to the efforts of Octavia Hill (left), who went on to co-found the National Trust.
 She intended that it would "... form one of those all too few central gardens to which the very young and the very old, the over-worked in brief intervals of work, the convalescent, and the quite poor may find near to their own houses the rest, the air, the outside peace they so often need."

 Many prominent local residents are buried in West Norwood Cemetery, about 4 miles south of Kennington but well worth a visit, especially on one of the open days.
 Originally laid out in 1836 as the South Metropolitan Cemetery.
 This was the second of the 8 large cemeteries established around London during that period.
 It is on a beautiful hillside site and contains some very impressive monuments.
 The Friends of the cemetery have established their own web site.

 Henry Percy Adams and Charles Holden designed the Belgrave Hospital for Children, Clapham Road in phases between 1899 and 1926.
 It replaced the original Belgrave hospital in Belgravia/Pimlico.
 The hospital is built on a quasi-cruciform plan, with separate ward wings linked by connecting corridors and bridges, thus ensuring the isolation of any wing during an outbreak of infectious disease.
 This image shows patients in the Artificial Sunlight Treatment Room.
 Artificial sunlight was used for the promotion and maintenance of good health.
 The patients are wearing goggles to protect their eyes from the ultra violet light.